-Exhibits that are always free and available at opening include a nature play area with animals sculptures, boulder hop in the bioswale, and Charles Sowers’ public art piece “Sway” where children can ride four pendulums.
-We are working on two more exhibits that will be free a cool kaleidoscope tunnel and a 10 billionth scaled model of the Solar System in Rinconada Park.
+Exhibits that are always free and available include a nature play area with animal sculptures, boulder hop in the bioswale, Charles Sowers’ public art piece “Sway” where children can ride four pendulums (only works when we're open), and a 10 billionth scaled model of the Solar System in Rinconada Park.
 Future plans include a cool kaleidoscope tunnel through the covered walkway to Middlefield Road.

 Inspired by the best of the former JMZ, we have developed new, richer experiences for visitors, including: